codefaux/grafana-dashboard-sonarr/README.md

 - log into Grafana
 - Data sources
 - Add New Data source
-- Name: Sonarr v3 JSON API ((OR your own name.
+- Name: `Sonarr v3 JSON API` ((OR your own name.
 This datasource will only work with this Sonarr instance, as the API auth is required in a header.))
-- Search/select Grafana Infinity
+- Search/select `Grafana Infinity`
-- Ignore Main tab w/ Setup Authentication button
+- Ignore Main tab
-- Autnetication tab; No auth
+- Autnetication tab; API Key Value Pair
-- Headers & URL params
---- Add Custom HTTP Header; Key: `X-Api-Key`  Value: ((Your Sonarr API Key))
+--- Key: `X-Api-Key`  Value: ((Your Sonarr API Key))
 - Security
 --- Add your Sonarr URL under Allowed Hosts.
 Include protocol, IP/hostname, and port.
 Ex: `http://192.168.33.33:8989`
 - Health check
---- Add your Sonarr URL with the path `/api/v3/health` appended.
-Ex: `http://192.168.33.33:8989/api/v3/health`
+--- Add the path `/ping`
+- Misc
+--- Base URL should be set to the same URL as you entered under Allowed Hosts.
+Ex: `http://192.168.33.33:8989`
 - Save & Test